gprMax/GSoC/project-ideas-2024.md

 If a project is successfully selected you will be allocated a primary mentor and supported by the rest of the team.
 If you are interested in learning more about a particular project idea please contact us using [info@gprmax.com](mailto:info@gprmax.com) or on our [gprMax Slack channel](https://gprmax-fdtd.slack.com).

-## 1. Optimisation of GPU performance
+## 1. Apple Metal port

-The aim of the project is to optimise our CUDA-based solver for GPUs.
+The aim of the project is to develop an [Apple Metal](https://developer.apple.com/metal/) port.
 The performance (speed) of the solver is a critical feature as simulations become ever larger and more complex.

 The solver is based on the [Finite-Difference Time-Domain (FDTD)](https://en.wikipedia.org/wiki/Finite-difference_time-domain_method) method, which has shown significant performance benefits when parallelised – particularly on GPU.
+The project will require porting existing code, either from the PyCUDA or PyOpenCL-based solvers we already have, to the Apple Metal framework.

+**Skills required:** Python, C

+**Difficulty:** Medium

+**Length:** 350hrs

+## 2. Optimisation of CUDA and OpenCL performance

+The aim of the project is to optimise our CUDA and OpenCL based solvers.
+The performance (speed) of the solver is a critical feature as simulations become ever larger and more complex.

-We have GPU-based solver which uses NVIDIA CUDA (with PyCUDA).
-The speed-up is significant (x30 compared to parallelised CPU), but we would like to further tune and optimise the performance.
+The solver is based on the [Finite-Difference Time-Domain (FDTD)](https://en.wikipedia.org/wiki/Finite-difference_time-domain_method) method, which has shown significant performance benefits when parallelised – particularly on GPU.
+We have solvers written using [PyCUDA](https://github.com/inducer/pycuda) and [PyOpenCL](https://github.com/inducer/pyopencl).
+The speed-up can be significant (x30 compared with CUDA compared to OpenMP parallelised CPU), but we would like to further tune and optimise the performance.

 **Skills required:** Python, CUDA